dvdvdmt/splitpdf/test/README.md

 When adding new tests:

 1. Add test cases to `cli.test.js`
 2. If needed, update the test PDF generator in `generate-test-pdf.js`
-3. If testing new Rust binary functionality, update the mock in `bin/rust_pdf_splitter`